mui/material-ui/docs/src/pages/customization/themes.md

 ### `<MuiThemeProvider />`

 This component takes a `theme` and a `styleManager` as properties.
-He is making them available down the React tree thanks to the context.
+It makes the `styleManager` available down the React tree thanks to the context, with the theme object as its property: `styleManager.theme`.
 This component should preferably be used at **the root of your component tree**.

 #### Examples